pnp/pnpassessment/docs/using-the-assessment-tool/assess-start.md

 Depending on the chosen assessment mode (`--mode` argument) you can optionally define extra arguments.

-### SharePoint Syntex adoption assessment
+### Microsoft Syntex adoption assessment

 When running this assessment it's recommended to use the `--syntexfull` argument, adding this argument will make the assessment use search to gather exact file counts per content type and retention label counts.
 This however also requires that your Azure AD application is correctly configured to allow this.
-See the specific [SharePoint Syntex assessment page](../sharepoint-syntex/requirements.md) to learn more.
+See the specific [Microsoft Syntex assessment page](../sharepoint-syntex/requirements.md) to learn more.

 ### Parallel operations